-Alun Wyn Jones could re-join the British and Irish Lions squad in South Africa just weeks after being ruled out of the tour due to a dislocated shoulder.
+Alun Wyn Jones will rejoin the British and Irish Lions on tour in South Africa less than three weeks after dislocating his shoulder.